utiasSTARS/PX4-PhoenixDrone/README.md

-## Hummingbird PX4 Pro Drone Autopilot ##
+## Phoeix Drone PX4 Pro Drone Autopilot ##

 This repository is built upon the original PX4 autopilot firmware repository: https://github.com/PX4/Firmware.
-It holds the flight control solution for the Hummingbird, with the main applications located in the `src/modules` directory.
+It holds the flight control solution for the Phoeix Drone, with the main applications located in the `src/modules` directory.
 It also contains the PX4 Drone Middleware Platform, which provides drivers and middleware to run drones.

 **If you use this software in academic work, please cite PX4 and our paper as per the README in the top level repository.**

-To compile the Hummingbird flight code for hardware (PixRacer), execute
+To compile the Phoeix Drone flight code for hardware (PixRacer), execute

 ```make nuttx_px4fmu-v4_tailsitter```